chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

-- Eric: 2 wins when projected to lose
+- Eric: 3 wins when projected to lose
-- JP: 2 wins when projected to lose
+- JP: 3 wins when projected to lose
+- Adam: 1 win when projected to lose
 - Andrew: 1 win when projected to lose
+- Hank: 1 win when projected to lose
 - Isaac: 1 win when projected to lose
-- Adam: 0 wins when projected to lose
 - Chad: 0 wins when projected to lose
 - David: 0 wins when projected to lose
-- Hank: 0 wins when projected to lose
 - Josh: 0 wins when projected to lose
 - Matthew: 0 wins when projected to lose